nubenetes/awesome-kubernetes/docs/kubernetes.md

 * **FaaS arquitecture:**
     * [magalix.com: Implementing FaaS in Kubernetes Using Kubeless](https://www.magalix.com/blog/implementing-faas-in-kubernetes-using-kubeless)
 * [learnk8s.io: Architecting Kubernetes clusters — how many should you have? 🌟](https://learnk8s.io/how-many-clusters)
+* [magalix.com: Capacity Planning 🌟🌟🌟](https://www.magalix.com/blog/kubernetes-patterns-capacity-planning) When we have multiple Pods with different Priority Class values, the admission controller starts by sorting Pods according to their priority.
+What happens when there are no nodes with available resources to schedule a high-priority pods?

 ## GKE vs EKS vs AKS
 * [medium.com: Kubernetes Cloud Services: Comparing GKE, EKS and AKS](https://medium.com/@Platform9Sys/kubernetes-cloud-services-comparing-gke-eks-and-aks-1fe42770cad3)